-It is a rare person indeed who has not suffered the misery of chicken pox at some point in their life.
+It is a rare person who has not suffered the misery of chickenpox at some point in their life.
 However, most people are infected as children, and often don't remember how miserably ill they were.

-Imagine then your child has chicken pox and their best buddy is the dog.
-Can your canine give the child comfort, without risk picking up the condition?
-(After all, the last thing you want in addition to a sick child is a trip to the vet.)
-Indeed, do dogs get chicken pox and could they pass it to you?
+Imagine then, your child has chickenpox and their best buddy is the dog.
+Can your canine give the child comfort, without risk of picking up the condition?
+After all, the last thing you want in addition to a sick child is a trip to the vet.
+Do dogs get chickenpox and could they pass it to you?

 Atopy: Allergies to pollens or other environmental allergens

-Cancer: This form of cancer is very rare indeed, and definitely at the bottom of the list of possibilities.
+Cancer: This form of cancer is very rare, and definitely at the bottom of the list of possibilities

 How Do I Treat My Dog's Condition?